RojanBajgain/Attendance-Management-System/README.md

-# ams
+# iHRTrack

-A Flutter AMS project.
+A Flutter iHRTrack project.

 ## Getting Started

-This project is about AMS(Attendence Management System)..
+This project is about iHRTrack..